Generic Name: indinavir (in-DIN-a-vir)

 - Caution is advised when using indinavir in CHILDREN; they may be more sensitive to its effects, especially kidney stones.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using indinavir while you are pregnant.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or indinavir to the baby.
-It is not known if indinavir is found in breast milk.
+It is not known if this medicine is found in breast milk.

 Possible side effects of indinavir: